Skip to main content

 Familie im Hotelzimmer © GettyImages, Foto: Wavebreakmedia

-Many guest houses offer inexpensive family accommodation in Berlin.
-Children up to the age of nine can stay for free in these family hotels, and their breakfast is also free if the adults have booked one themselves.
-Other amenities and extras at these family hotels include cots and high chairs, as well as information on playgrounds, paediatricians and much more.
-When they leave, the young guests also get a delicious packed lunch.
+Numerous guesthouses are designed to offer affordable accommodation for families in Berlin.
+In these family hotels, children up to the age of nine sleep for free and breakfast is also free if the adults have booked one themselves.
+Other amenities and extras at these family hotels include baby cots and high chairs, as well as information on playgrounds, paediatricians and much more.
+Young guests also receive a delicious packed lunch on departure.